Biziebrain/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5-execute adds execute permission to the owner of the file 6-multiple_permissions execute permission to the owner and the group owner 7-everybody adds execution permission to the owner and others 8-Jame Bond sets permission to other user only
+9-John Doe sets the mode of the file hello